 Most businesses will face a public relations crisis at one time or another.
 From a string of bad reviews to an executive scandal, a negative incident can have a powerful impact on a company's reputation.

-The way your business chooses to respond to situations like these becomes paramount in repairing or worsening the potential damage to your public image.
-Business News Daily asked three public relations experts about what to do – and not to do – if your company finds itself in a PR crisis.
+Every business should have a PR crisis team and plan in place, because how your businesses responds to these situations can have a lasting effect on your company.
+Business News Daily asked public relations experts about what to do – and not to do – if your company finds itself in the middle of a PR crisis.

 Protocol is essential to the proper management of your crisis communications efforts.
-Sabina Gault, CEO of Konnect Public Relations, said your response team members should understand their responsibilities and know whether to take a proactive or reactive approach in their media coverage of the incident.
+Sabina Gault, CEO of Konnect Public Relations, said each member of your response team should understand their responsibilities and know whether to take a proactive or reactive approach in their media coverage of the incident.

-Once you and your team have gathered all the facts about the incident, you should agree on the way you will frame your response.
-Without placing any external blame, think about the most honest and transparent way to address your role and what your company has done or will do about it.
+Once you and your team have gathered all the facts about the incident, you should agree on how you will frame your response.
+Think about the most honest and transparent way to address the situation and what your company has done or will do about it – without placing external blame.

-"If you made the mistake, own up to it and be clear about next steps and how you plan to move on," said Morgan Mathis, an account director at Highwire PR.
+"If you made the mistake, own up to it and be clear about next steps and how you plan to move on," said Morgan Mathis, vice president at Highwire PR.

 "Note the scope of the emergency, what was done to prevent it, how it is being remedied and what is being done to ensure it does not happen again," Gault added.

-Your job doesn't end when the press release goes out.
-For a short time after the incident, you will need to keep an eye on inbound and outbound communications about the situation to address any follow-up questions or concerns.
+Assessing your brand's image is especially important following a PR crisis.
+You will need to keep an eye on inbound and outbound communications to address follow-up questions or concerns.
 Mathis and Gault emphasized the importance of keeping in tune with community reactions and reaching out where appropriate.